 Forensic Accounting and Fraud Examination (FAFE)

 Undergraduate and graduate certificates in forensic accounting and fraud examination.
-Additionally, the College doctural program includes and emphasis in forensic accounting and fraud investigation.
+Additionally, the College doctoral program includes and emphasis in forensic accounting and fraud investigation.

 Institute for Fraud Prevention

 The IFP is a voluntary association of organizations and researchers dedicated to fraud prevention with an orientation toward research and education as a basis for developing anti-fraud best practices.

 The combined efforts of the FAFE program and the IFP have resulted in significant contributions to the forensics of business.

 These efforts have culminated in a critical mass of activities, resources, and potential.
 The B&E College's Strategic Plan has identified its forensic education, research, and outreach programs as a key initiative advancing the expertise of its faculty, staff, and students.